amalthundiyil/vigil/README.md

 <img src="https://visitor-badge.laobi.icu/badge?page_id=amal-thundiyil.sauron">
 </p>

-"_One tool to rule them all, one tool to find them, One tool to bring them all, and in the darkness bind them._"
+> "_One tool to rule them all, one tool to find them, One tool to bring them all, and in the darkness bind them._"

 ## Introduction

 TL;DR - Sauron is a Swiss Army knife for DevSecOps engineers, and also normal people 🙃.

+## Prequisites

+If you're installing from source code you'll need Git to clone the repository and ...

 ## Installation